-- 38. If an organisation contacts customers to conduct genuine market research (or contracts a research firm to do so), this will not involve the communication of advertising or marketing material, and so the direct marketing rules will not apply.
+- 38. The direct marketing rules will not apply if an organisation contacts customers to conduct genuine market research (for example the purpose is to use market research to make decisions for commercial or public policy) or contracts a research firm to do so, as this will not involve the communication of advertising or marketing material.
 However, organisations conducting market research will still need to comply with other provisions of the DPA, and in particular ensure they process any individually identifiable research data fairly, securely and only for research purposes. - 39.
 However, an organisation cannot avoid the direct marketing rules by labelling its message as a survey or market research if it is actually trying to sell goods or services, or to collect data to help it (or others) to contact people for marketing purposes at a later date.
 This is sometimes referred to as 'sugging' (selling under the guise of research).
 If the call or message includes any promotional material, or collects data to use in future marketing exercises, the call or message will be for direct marketing purposes.
 The organisation must say so, and comply with the DPA and PECR direct marketing rules. - 40.
 If an organisation claims it is simply conducting a survey when its real purpose (or one of its purposes) is to sell goods or services, generate leads, or collect data for marketing purposes, it will be breaching the DPA when it processes the data.
 It might also be in breach of PECR if it has called a number registered with the TPS, sent a text or email without consent, or instigated someone else to do so. - 41.
-Organisations must not ask market research firms they employ to promote their products, or give them the research data for future sales or marketing purposes, unless the individuals contacted agree to this and all communications comply with PECR (eg calls are screened against the TPS register). - 42.
+Organisations must not ask market research firms they employ to: - promote their products (this will include asking the research firm to use the organisation's goods/services as a way to incentivise participation); or - give them the research data for future sales or marketing purposes

+- unless the individuals contacted agree to this and all communications comply with PECR (eg calls are screened against the TPS register). - 42.
 If during a genuine market research project an organisation discovers errors in its customer database, we consider it can use the research data to correct these errors without breaching the DPA or PECR.
 This is consistent with the obligation under the fourth principle to ensure personal data is accurate and up to date.
-However, organisations should not deliberately use market research as a method of keeping their customer database updated.

-43. More information on market research, including professional standards for research projects and mixed-purpose projects, is available on the Market Research Society (MRS) website.
+However, organisations should not deliberately use market research as a method of keeping their customer database updated. - 43.
+More information on market research, including professional standards for research projects and mixed-purpose projects, is available on the Market Research Society (MRS) website.